Robert Herron

-Robert Herron (/ˈhɛrɒn/ HERR-on; born June 2, 1992) is an American former professional football wide receiver.
+Robert Herron (/ˈhɛrɒn/ HERR-on; born June 2, 1992) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Wyoming Cowboys and was selected by the Tampa Bay Buccaneers in the sixth round of the 2014 NFL draft.

 Early life

 Herron was born in Los Angeles, California.
 He was raised by his fathers cousin because his father was in prison and his mother was not a "consistent presence".
 He attended Susan Miller Dorsey High School in Los Angeles, California.
 As a senior, he caught 24 passes for 600 yards and six touchdowns, while adding 15 carries for 171 yards and three touchdowns.
 He earned him first-team all-city and all-league honors, and helped guide his team to an appearance in the semifinals of the state playoffs.

 Along with playing football, Herron also ran track and field.
 He lettered as a sprinter in his final two years.
 He posted a career-best time of 10.5 seconds in the 100 meters, while also running the 200 meters in 20.99 seconds.